 Odds & Ends

 After scoring 20 goals and 42 points during the 1974-75 season, the Blues traded defenseman Larry Sacharuk on Sept.
 21, 1975, to the Rangers for Bob MacMillan.
 Sacharuk never repeated that success as he played in just 44 games over the next two seasons before a brief stint in WHA.
 MacMillan, a right wing, scored 46 goals and 129 points in 187 games for the Blues before being traded to the Atlanta Flames.

 On Sept.
 21, 1988, the Kings and Vancouver Canucks played a preseason game in Portland, OR.
 The Canucks earned a 4-3 overtime win, but the game is memorable because Wayne Gretzky scored his first goal as a member of the Kings, although it never officially counted in the record books.

-The Ottawa Senators traded defenseman Sami Salo to the Canucks on Sept.21, 2002, for left win Peter Schaefer.
+The Ottawa Senators traded defenseman Sami Salo to the Canucks on Sept.21, 2002, for left wing Peter Schaefer.
 Salo played 566 games for the Canucks over the next nine seasons.
-Shaefer spent the next four seasons in Ottawa, scoring 53 goals and 158 points.
+Schaefer spent the next four seasons in Ottawa, scoring 53 goals and 158 points.